 Italy Travel Including Rome

-Rome, the eternal city for having amazing experience while traveling Europe.
+Rome, is the eternal city for having an amazing experience while traveling Europe.
 Also, it is a great place for having Aperitivo.
-These are just a few of the many names that indicate the only place in the world where you can find ancient ruins, world famous museums, Baroque palaces, Renaissance fountains, upscale shops and pizzas.
+These are just a few of the many names that indicate the only place in the world where you can find ancient ruins, world-famous museums, Baroque palaces, Renaissance fountains, upscale shops, and pizzas.
 Rome is undoubtedly a fascinating and lovely city.

-In fact, Rome is an open-air museum where you can experience valuable architecture in every corner.
-If you don’t want to pay for a museum visit, just a stroll through the historic center and that will satisfy you.
-With bridges, fountains and more than four churches, Rome’s amazing architecture will take you for an amazing journey.
+In fact, Rome is an open-air museum where you can experience valuable architecture from every corner.
+If you don’t want to pay for a museum visit, just a stroll through the historic center will satisfy you.
+With bridges, fountains, and more than four churches, Rome’s amazing architecture will take you on an amazing journey.